-- Create a pattern of blocks and streets that is consistent with adjacent neighborhoods. - Step down development from the Turnpike to appropriately meet the scale of the adjacent neighborhoods - Follow the transition from predominantly office to live/work mixed use to predominantly residential from the Turnpike to North Beacon Street - Preserve the central core for open spaces and active predominately recreational uses - Transform Arthur Street into a generous landscaped boulevard that lines up the north south axis to the potential future train station location and future pedestrian bridge linking to Allston north of the Turnpike - Emphasize active uses including retail, restaurants, ground floor assembly and work spaces with a high degree of visual interest, and residential uses with frequent entrances.
+- Create a pattern of blocks and streets that is consistent with adjacent neighborhoods. - Step down development from the Turnpike to appropriately meet the scale of the adjacent neighborhoods. - Follow the transition from predominantly office to live/work mixed-use along the Turnpike to predominantly residential along North Beacon Street. - Preserve the central core for open spaces retail and active indoor /outdoor recreational uses. - Transform Arthur Street into a generous landscaped boulevard that connects the north south axis to the future train station location and future pedestrian bridge linking to Allston north of the Turnpike. - Emphasize active uses including retail, restaurants, ground floor assembly and work spaces with a high degree of visual interest, and residential uses with frequent entrances.